astronomer/astro-blog/posts/the-new-kubernetesexecutor.md

 ### **The pod\_template\_file**

-In Airflow 1.10.12, we introduced the pod\_template\_file.
+In Airflow 1.10.12, we introduced the `pod_template_file`.
 This new way of storing all Kubernetes configs involved a rewrite of the KubernetesExecutor internals.
 However, this change has been worth it as Airflow admins now can use the entire Kubernetes API when generating templates for their data engineers.

-This change also opens the door to the ability to maintain multiple pod\_template\_files in future Airflow releases.
-Users will be able to pick the pod_template_file that best matches their use case, much in the same way that users of the CeleryExecutor select separate queues.
+This change also opens the door to the ability to maintain multiple `pod_template_files` in future Airflow releases.
+Users will be able to pick the `pod_template_file` that best matches their use case, much in the same way that users of the CeleryExecutor select separate queues.

-This feature of launching pods based on pod_template_files merged with the 2.0 addition of fast follow task execution means that we can launch pods in Kubernetes that don't need to terminate after a single task executes.
+This feature of launching pods based on `pod_template_files` merged with the 2.0 addition of fast follow task execution means that we can launch pods in Kubernetes that don't need to terminate after a single task executes.
 Instead, these pods can pick up new tasks much in the way that Celery workers do.
 The result is a significant speedup of task execution for the KubernetesExecutor.

 ### **The executor_config**

-Airflow 2.0 offers a new executor_config that is significantly more flexible to the user.
+Airflow 2.0 offers a new `executor_config` that is significantly more flexible to the user.
 Instead of being constrained by a Python dictionary with limited feature access, users can now use the entire Kubernetes API.
-We have decided to change the key value of the executor_config dictionary to "podOverride".
+We have decided to change the key value of the `executor_config` dictionary to "podOverride".
 We simultaneously thought that this key is more descriptive and that it leaves open the ability to add more options in the future.

-It is worth noting that the legacy executor_config values will still work in Airflow 2.0 to minimize the breaking changes for migration.
+It is worth noting that the legacy `executor_confi`g values will still work in Airflow 2.0 to minimize the breaking changes for migration.
 However, these will be deprecated and removed in a future version, so we recommend switching over as soon as possible.

 ### **The pod\_mutation\_hook**

-As introduced in 1.10.12, the new pod\_mutation\_hook takes a Kubernetes V1Pod object as a parameter and allows the Airflow admin to modify all pods using Kubernetes API before Airflow releases these pods.
+As introduced in 1.10.12, the new `pod_mutation_hook` takes a Kubernetes V1Pod object as a parameter and allows the Airflow admin to modify all pods using Kubernetes API before Airflow releases these pods.
 This hook applies to both pods created by the KubernetesExecutor and pods created by the KubernetePodOperator.

 ### **A Simplified Design**

 We've now gone through the three major features of the KubernetesExecutor.
-We've seen how the pod\_template\_file gives full flexibility for creating initial pod templates, how the Kubernetes pod_override allows users to modify tasks on the fly, and how the pod_mutation_hook gives admin overrides before a pod is released.
+We've seen how the `pod_template_file` gives full flexibility for creating initial pod templates, how the Kubernetes `pod_override` allows users to modify tasks on the fly, and how the `pod_mutation_hook` gives admin overrides before a pod is released.
 However, what I'm most excited about with these new features is how beautifully they work in a simplified design.

 Below we can see a diagram of how the architecture for how the KubernetesExecutor used to work.